-Tarp- Works great as a canopy, ground cover or wind break
+Tarp- They work great as a canopy, ground cover, or wind break

 Tent- A no brainer if you have the space and can afford the weight

-Sleeping bag- Could be lashed onto your pack adds weight but will come in handy on a cold night
+Sleeping Bag- Could be lashed onto your pack, adds some weight but will come in handy on a cold night

-Mylar blanket- Reflects body heat keeping you warm
+Mylar Blanket- Reflects body heat to keep you warm

 Pain Relievers- Tylenol, asprin and ibuprofen can be used to treat minor aches and pains

-Folding knife- Simple small and compact works as a nice backup
+Folding Knife- Simple, small and compact works great as a backup

-Hatchet- Lighter than an axe allows you to chop fire wood
+Hatchet- Lighter than an axe it allows you to process firewood

-Entrenching tool- Get one with a pick and saw to add extra functionality
+Entrenching tool- Get one with a pick and saw to add a little more functionality

-Emergency radio- Get one with multiple means of power
+Emergency Radio- Try and find one with mulitiple means of power

-Walkie Talkie- Allows for communication between parties across a short distance
+Walkie Talkies- Allows for communication between parties across a short distance

-Map- Get a map of your area so you can plan and travel
+Map- Get a map of your area so that you can plan and travel more efficiently

 Fuel- For your stove of choice

-Spork- The best of the spoon and fork
+Spork- The best of the spoon and the fork

-Gel fuel stoves- A gel fuel that you can cook over, and has a long burn time
+Gel Fuel Stoves- A gel fuel that you can cook over, and has a long burn time

-Solar- Use the power of the sun to charge you batteries and power bank
+Solar- use the power of the sun to charge your electronics